GamesROB/documentation/Wiki/other/privacypolicy.md

 # GamesROB Privacy Policy
-*Last updated and effective: September 12, 2020*
+*Last updated and effective: July 27, 2021*

 Thank you for using Discord bots (the "bot(s)") made by the GamesROB Team ("GamesROB", "we", "us"), to keep the bot functional and provide the best possible experience, we collect some necessary data from Discord users (the "User", "you", "they", "their") who have interacted with the bot and the respective Discord Guilds (the "Server(s)") that any of our bots have been added to.